 Just as some people exercise more when they have an exercise buddy, others find it easier to save when they do it in a group.
-For the undisciplined spender, who is constantly cashing in their savings, a stokvel could be the answer.
+For the undisciplined spender who is constantly cashing in their savings, a stokvel, or group savings club, could be the answer.
 But stokvels are worth taking note of for another reason.
-Did you know that money saved in a stokvel often benefits from better interest rates and lower fees than you would pay if you put your money in a bank savings account.
+Did you know that money saved in a stokvel account often benefits from better interest rates and lower fees than you would pay if you put your money in a regular account?
 Sound good?
 This is what you need to know if you want to start a stokvel.

-Usually a stokvel is started for a specific reason.
-The members of the stokvel may share a common goal for saving such as December groceries or a wedding.
-For example, a group of young ladies may get together and save in a stokvel for the purpose of funding their bridal parties.
+A stokvel is started for a specific reason.
+The members of the stokvel share a common goal for saving such as December groceries or a wedding or investing in property or the stock market.
+For example, a group of young professionals may get together and save in a stokvel so they can buy properties to rent out.

 This is an important document that must be drawn up when you start a stokvel.
-Think of it as the group’s guidebook.
+You can view a sample constitution on the Nasasa website.
 The constitution should include guidelines on:

-- Under what circumstances withdrawals may be made.
+- Under what circumstances withrawels may be made

-- The process if a new member decides to join the club at a later date after inception.
+- The process if a new member decides to join the club after inception

 The constitution is particularly important as it provides a reference point and can pre-empt disagreements within the group before they occur.